CONFIGURATION COMMANDS

 - Model Validation: Verify model exists for provider

-- Configuration Merging: Combine CLI options with existing config
+- Configuration Merging: Combine with existing config

 # Invalid provider